squigglybob/verse-of-the-day/README.md

 The benefit was immediate as I could then refactor the Search component and know that things were working as they should, and also implement the fuzzy search changes to the Search component.

+Don't mess around with git without being very thorough and careful ;) :-/

 ## Time considerations

 testing was needed, as I need to grow in this and I know the benefits, so went through the pain of the learning process

 ## Further Developments

+Filter for search by phrase (order by relevance, passage order, how many per fetch) Change bible version (stored in global context "store")

 ## The Dev Environment